Last Updated on November 25, 2025 by Christian Adams

 Dire Straits – Dire Straits (1978)

-“Sultans of Swing” in particular is one of my least favorite songs of all-time, and I’ve always thought if some day the Onion’s AV Club calls me up to do a Hatesong, “Sultans” is my hatesong, for reasons insinuated by the above dramatization.
+“Sultans of Swing” is one of my least favorite songs of all time, and I’ve always thought that if some day the Onion’s AV Club calls me up to do a HateSong, “Sultans” is my hatesong.

 Elis Regina – Vento De Maio (1978)